Make Room for Rover: Is Your Home Ready for a Pet?

 Gavin and Kelsey LeBel recently welcomed a Shih Tzu puppy named Otis into their family.
 “My family has always had pets and I grew up having smaller, inside animals who have always been a part of our family,” Kelsey said.
 Otis has a face anyone could easily fall in love with, but Kelsey is quick to point out, “It’s a commitment to take him out on a leash because we don’t have a fenced-in yard.
 We just recently bought our home and our new carpet is already ruined from him having accidents, but it’s been good preparation for children.
-It involves training, time, patience and willingness to be aware of their needs.”
+It involves training, time, patience and willingness to be aware of their needs, we also learned that he loves pumpkin dog food most.”

-Whether you’ve been researching breeds, planning for a family pet for awhile, or if you’ve made the impulsive decision to find the cutest face who needs rescuing from the pound, bringing home a new pet can have a huge impact on you, your family and your home.
-Most people don’t think about the supplies, food, space and even cost of the animal, but it is important to prepare for a new pet as you would for any addition to your family.
+Whether you’ve been researching breeds, planning for a family pet for awhile, or if you’ve made the impulsive decision to buy one of the dogo argentino puppies for sale or german shepherd puppies for sale you’ve seen online, bringing home a new pet can have a huge impact on you, your family and your home.
+Some people might get a bit too exited by the prospect, looking at german shepherd puppies for sale happily and don’t think about the supplies, food, space and even cost of the animal.
+However, it is important to prepare for a new pet as you would for any addition to your family.

 Pet allergies are very serious, and could turn your cute puppy or kitten into a late-night emergency room visit.
 The Allergy and Asthma Foundation of America states that 15 to 30 percent of people with allergies have allergic reactions to cats and dogs.
 So before you bring a cute ball of fur home, make sure your entire family is free of pet allergies.